linz/geostore/README.md

      Default: dev.

-   * **`RESOURCE_REMOVAL_POLICY`:** determines if resources containing user content like Data Lake Storage S3 bucket or application database tables will be preserved even if the are removed from stack or stack is deleted.
+   * **`RESOURCE_REMOVAL_POLICY`:** determines if resources containing user content like Data Lake Storage S3 bucket or application database tables will be preserved even if they are removed from stack or stack is deleted.
 Supported values:
      - DESTROY: destroy resource when removed from stack or stack is deleted (default)
      - RETAIN: retain orphaned resource when removed from stack or stack is deleted